FinnishCustoms-SuomenTulli/account-register-information-query/index_en.md

 #### <a name="5-1-2"></a> 5.1.2 Organisation query

 If organisation who is the object of the query owns or has access right to an account or a safety deposit box in the credit institution, the response includes the information of persons who are beneficiaries of the organisation and information of accounts and safety deposit boxes the organisation owns or has access right to during the investigation period.
 Other natural or legal persons who own or have access right to these accounts or safety deposit boxes are not returned.
-If the organisation owns any accounts or safety deposit boxes in the credit institution, organisation's customership data is returned.
+If the organisation owns any accounts or safety deposit boxes in the credit institution, organisation's customership information is returned.
+If the organisation has only access right to an account or a safety deposit box, customership information is not returned.
 Lawyer's customer asset accounts are not returned.
 If the organisation has no accounts or safety deposit boxes in the credit institution, response "NFOU" is returned.

 *__Table 5.1.2.1:__ Limitations to queries for an organisation.
 This query category contains queries with a company's name and queries with legal person's registration number*